gagansingh23/Computer-Architecture/ls8/README.md

 * Read this whole file.
 * Skim the spec.

+cpu.py
+ls8.py

+cpu, essentially functions as a processing unit ls8, essentially a program for the cpu to run

 ## Step 1: Add the constructor to `cpu.py`

 Add list properties to the `CPU` class to hold 256 bytes of memory and 8